UCaNLabUMB/SDR_Tutorials/Documentation/GNURadio_Basics.md

 # GNURadio Basics

 ## Overview
-In this tutorial, we will extend our knowledge of GNURadio and consider some best practices for working with modifiable flowgraphs.
-This includes an extended discussion about the value and usage of GNURadio variables, and an introduction to how we can enable, disable, and bypass blocks prior to execution of a flowgraph.
-Furthermore, we will introduce additional QT GUI blocks that allow for modification of a flowgraph's variables and signal paths while a flowgraph is running.
+In this Section, we will extend our knowledge of GNURadio and consider some best practices for working with modifiable flowgraphs.
+Specifically, we will:
+* Extend our discussion about the value and usage of GNURadio variables,
+* Introduce how we can enable, disable, and bypass blocks prior to execution of a flowgraph,
+* Discuss QT GUI blocks that allow for modification of a flowgraph's variables and signal paths while a flowgraph is running, and
+* Establish the distinction between the *signal plane* and *control plane* in signal processing systems.

 **Tutorial Video:** _Coming Soon_